Sessions are $220.00 and each session is 60 minutes in duration.

 Self pay promotes focusing on your strengths and your health rather than the traditional model of focusing on “what is wrong”.
 The focus is truly on you and your privacy as the client, not to set standards that you and your provider are required to comply with.

-Should you want to work with your insurance company to have them reimburse you, I am happy to provide you with a detailed receipt.
+Should you want to work with your insurance company to have them reimburse you, I am happy to provide you with a Superbill (detailed receipt).

 Payment is due at the time of your session.
-I accept cash, check, and all major credit cards as forms of payment.
+I accept cash, check, Health Savings Account (HSA) cards and all major credit cards as forms of payment.

 Good Faith Estimate